The Community Uplift Program

-Since the Community Uplift Program started in July 2017, 14 groups, comprising 321 members in total have been mobilized.
+Since the Community Uplift Program started in July 2017, 32 groups, comprising 705 (134 men and 571 women) in total have been mobilized.
 Each week members of the groups learn about saving and budgeting, as well as contribute to a shared “group bank” where members can take micro-loans from one another.
 The group members will also be introduced to enterprise development, where they will learn about modern farming techniques as well as crops that can yield results despite the dry climate.
 There are also classes on how to diversify your income through other means (such as rearing goats or keeping bees) and classes on how to market your business.
 Finally, members of the group will work with capital and how to borrow and repay loans.
 This can lead to larger loans, which help to grow their business.
 Through training in entrepreneurship, self-help groups and access to micro loans, the villagers of Njwata and Kinyambu can take themselves and their families out of poverty.

 Stine & Christian’s Story

 Hand in Hand provided us with a lot of information prior to our trip.
 The program is such that providing business advice is not possible at first.
 At first ground work must be done to prepare the mind, and to prevent conflicts down the road.
 So first they learn to be a professional group with bylaws and with attendance keeping.
 Then they learn about finances and they make arrangements to start saving.